A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Mathematical and computational models

 Resolving pore-scale information is computationally expensive for practical applications.
 Therefore, REV-scale model formulations, which accurately reflect the pore-scale flow processes, are often preferred and are studied in this manuscript.
-The pore-scale resolved model~\eqref{eq:pore}--\eqref{eq:no-slip} is used only for the model validation purposes in~\Cref{sec:scenarios}.
+The pore-scale resolved model~\eqref{eq:pore}--\eqref{eq:no-slip} is used only as a reference for the model validation purposes.
 A finite-volume scheme on staggered grids, also known as MAC scheme \cite{harlow1965a}, is used to discretize the pore-scale model~\eqref{eq:pore}--\eqref{eq:no-slip}.

-\subsection{Subdomain Models}
+\subsection{Subdomain models}

 In this study, we consider two different types of coupled models, for which the Stokes equations are used in the free-flow region $\Omega_\FF$ but the porous domain $\Omega_\PM$ is treated by different modeling concepts.
-The first type of model relies on the REV-scale description of the porous-medium domain using Darcy's law, whereas the second type of model follows a hybrid-dimensional approach, where a lower-dimensional pore-network model is used to describe the fluid flow in the porous domain \cite{Weishaupt_2019, weishaupt2020a}.
+The first type of model relies on the REV-scale description of the porous-medium domain using Darcy's law, whereas the second type of model follows a hybrid-dimensional approach, where a lower-dimensional pore-network model (PNM) is used to describe the fluid flow in the porous domain \cite{Weishaupt_2019, weishaupt2020a}.